cran-task-views/Omics/Omics.md

     `r pkg("vhica")` can be used to detect horizontal transfers of transposable elements from their divergence compared with regular genes.\
-    `r pkg("AnaCoDa")` contains a collection of models to analyze genome scale codon data using a Bayesian framework. `r pkg("apex")` contains a collection of tools for the analysis of aligned DNA sequences from multiple genes.
+    `r pkg("AnaCoDa")` contains a collection of models to analyze genome scale codon data using a Bayesian framework.
     `r pkg("BASiNET")` implements a method to classify RNA Sequences using network theory. `r pkg("MINTplates")` is a framework dedicated to exploration and annotation of tRNA and other genomic sequences.